 Delinquent, Lien and Tax Deeded Property Information

 The Town, in order to protect its ability to collect all taxes due, must proceed to perfect a lien on your property if all taxes for the year are not paid.
 This lien process can begin after the final billing in December 1st payment for a year is due.
-Lien notices cost $18.50 and have been assessed as early as March.
+Lien notices are subject to fees and have been assessed as early as March.
 Legal notice must be provided to you before the lien process is completed.
 Interest after the lien if perfected increases to 18% per annum.
 Your property can be deeded to the Town two years later if all taxes are still not paid.
 Please be aware that once a lien is placed on your property, the lien is recorded at the Registry of Deeds and a notice is sent to your mortgage holder.
 Credit reporting agencies obtain information from the Registry of Deeds regarding the delinquent taxes in order to post this information on your credit report.

 General Property Tax Information